Tuesday, July 12, 2011

 So that they call me their friend;

-I am tired of this isolation,
+And I am tired of this isolation --

 Hiding, wearing only you

-Like my own skin
+Like my own skin.

 They even said, I stink

-But you don’t know, that’s not me
+But you don’t know, that’s not on me;

-They were talking about
+They were talking about...

 It’s you, in your fetish for this body

-Tell me what’s it in this body
+Tell me what’s in this body

 That you can’t let go,